lolski/grakn-benchmarks/README.md

 ## Important!

-The YCSB distribution needs to be configured for Grakn Clone this branch:
+The YCSB distribution needs to be configured for Grakn.
+Clone this branch:

 ```